FrancoResearchLab/SWANS/README.md

 # SWANS 2.0: Single-entity Workflow ANalysiS Pipeline
 * *******************************************************************************
 ## Motivation
-Beyond analyzing data, the motiviation behind developing SWANS was related to a) how a bioinformatician can share massive amounts of complex data in a concise manner with investigators, b) have a devoted pipeline that can run a completely different analysis by changing configuration files, and c) how can an analysis be tweeked and the analyses compared to arrive at a one schema for additional downstream analysis.
+Beyond analyzing data, the motiviation behind developing SWANS was related to a) how a bioinformatician can share massive amounts of complex data in a concise manner with investigators, b) have a devoted pipeline that can run a completely different analysis by changing configuration files, and c) how can an analysis be tweaked and the analyses compared to arrive at a one schema for additional downstream analysis.

 ## Overview
 SWANS analyzes single cell or single nuclei data and relies heavily on <a href="https://satijalab.org/seurat/" target="_blank">Seurat 5.1.0</a>, using Snakemake as a workflow manager, and YAML files to allow customization of the myriad of analysis parameters.
 The SWANS pipeline works with human or mouse organisms, one or multiple samples, and can run in parallel where Snakemake manages the resources behind the scenes.

 A unique aspect of SWANS is that, in a single pass, data can be analyzed using multiple normalization and integration methods as well as at multiple resolutions.
 This approach will create multiple clustering schemas (w/ accompanying DGEs/cluster) --- one of which presumably, is the best fit for the tissue and biological question(s).

-SWANS is designed to run a preliminary anlysis and a post-annoation (final) analysis.
+SWANS is designed to run a preliminary analysis and a post-annotation (final) analysis.

 ### Preliminary Analysis
 The preliminary analysis includes Cell Ranger, MultiQC (optional), QC (incl. optional SoupX/DoubletFinder), sample merging, clustering, and DGE analysis, z-score transformations, clustering characterization (cell counts/proportions), and visualization of all options among other items.
 An dynamic interactive report ([HTML + Shiny Report](#HTML)) is created to simultaneously display multiple UMAP clustering schemas, and related DGEs, z-scores, cell counts/proportions, and Clustree images to assist in choosing a final clustering schema.

 ### Final (Post-Annotation) Analysis
-Once a final schema/approach is selected, clusters are renamed according to user specifications (see cluster_annotation_file), within-cluster dges are found by comparing transcriptional differences across experimental conditionals, and gene set enrichment analysis (gsea) is performed on each set of dges. additionally, transcriptional z-scores transformations and cell ceounts/proporitions are calculated to characterize each cluster, each experimental conditional within each cluster, and each sample within each cluster. the is also the option to perform trajectory analysis -- the results of which are including the final analysis in an interactive html report that allows the investigator to review the results, answer their initial queries, and ask new questions.
+Once a final schema/approach is selected, clusters are renamed according to user specifications (see cluster_annotation_file), within-cluster dges are found by comparing transcriptional differences across experimental conditionals, and gene set enrichment analysis (gsea) is performed on each set of dges. additionally, transcriptional z-scores transformations and cell counts/proportions are calculated to characterize each cluster, each experimental conditional within each cluster, and each sample within each cluster. the is also the option to perform trajectory analysis -- the results of which are including the final analysis in an interactive html report that allows the investigator to review the results, answer their initial queries, and ask new questions.

 <p align="center">
 <img src="markdown_images/swans.drawio.png" alt="MultiQC output" width="600"/>